afreenalam198/cloud_computing_project2_aws_flaskapp/README.md

     *   **b.
 User Profile Page:**
-        *   Redirects to a display page after successful registration form submission.
+        *   Redirects to the user profile page after successful registration form submission.
         *   Displays the user information entered during registration.
         *   If the user uploaded a file during registration, it displays the word count from the uploaded file on this page
             and provides a button to download the uploaded file.
-        *   Includes a log out button.
+        *   Includes a log out button which redirects the user back to the log in page.
+        *   Session handling is used for user authentication and maintaining user states.
             <img width="1470" alt="Screenshot 2025-02-15 at 2 33 23 AM" src="https://github.com/user-attachments/assets/43e23f4d-b80f-409f-9bfb-ecb394bf0593" />
             <img width="1470" alt="Screenshot 2025-02-18 at 7 22 45 PM" src="https://github.com/user-attachments/assets/0946467a-50d7-4d98-95ae-1dd86752dc92" />

     *   **c.
-Login Page:**
+Log in Page:**
         *   Allows users to log in using their username and password.
         *   Retrieves and displays user information upon successful login.
             <img width="1470" alt="Screenshot 2025-02-15 at 2 24 45 AM" src="https://github.com/user-attachments/assets/4d6f13aa-99aa-46eb-8afd-a0e2dc999f68" />